Azure-Samples/azure-search-knowledge-mining/02 - Web UI Template/README.md

 2. **wwroot/js/details.js** - contains the code for rending the detail view once a result is selected

-3. **Search/DocumentSearchClient.cs** - contains the code for talking with Azure Cognitive Search's APIs.
+3. **Search/DocumentSearchClient.cs** - contains the code for talking with Azure AI Search's APIs.
 Setting breakpoints in this file is a great way to debug.